 Later we went to the Soi 38 for dinner – amazing street food.
 A normal guy could eat 4 dishes of chicken rice, easy.
 I guess it’s the beauty of the night market and street food.
 Just let loose, and then let go, and enjoy.

-This video reminded me how magical the chicken rice was…
+This video reminded me of how magical the chicken rice was…